Test-Optional Business Schools – Is Applying without a GMAT Score a Good Idea or Bad Strategy?

 Save to Read Later

-Did you hear that Ka-Thunk, Ka-Thunk, Ka-Thunk sound last year?
+Did you hear a Ka-Thunk, Ka-Thunk, Ka-Thunk sound in 2020?
 That was the sound of GMAT and GRE standardized exams being dropped.
 During the 2019-2020 admissions cycle, as the pandemic grew, testing centers closed, and online testing caused some headaches, many business schools decided to go test-optional for the first time.

 Here at Austin GMAT Review, we heard the Thwap, Thwap, Thwap of GMAT prep books slamming shut, as some students decided to take their chances without exam scores.
 A few of my clients decided to go ahead and apply specifically to business schools that had gone test-optional.
 Some of them had never gotten the chance to take the GMAT, while others had been working on raising their test scores.
 With the GMAT no longer an obstacle, they felt they had nothing to lose.

-We don’t have detailed information on the number of schools deciding to waive the GMAT – of all U.S. business programs, including part-time programs and non-MBA programs, 56% waived admissions exams.* At this time, we don’t know how many people decided to apply without test scores.
-But we do know what happened with our students and my clients.
+We don’t have detailed information on how many schools decided to waive the GMAT during that time – of all U.S. business programs, including part-time programs and non-MBA programs, 56% waived admissions exams.* We don’t know how many people decided to apply without test scores.
+But we do know that now waivers are not so easy to come by from the top full-time MBA programs (although most part-time MBA programs are more generous granting waivers to tried-and-true executives).
+From that fact alone, we can see that although the application reviews are indeed holistic, the MBA admissions committees seem exceedingly reluctant to do away with standardized exam requirements for full-time MBA program applicants.

-So, let’s look back at 2020 to answer the question: If you have the option, should you still take the GMAT or GRE, or take that waiver as an easy way out of testing?
+So, today let’s attempt to answer the question: If you have the option, should you still take the GMAT or GRE, or take that waiver as an easy way out of testing?

 Schools That Actually Want You to Take the GMAT and How to Spot Them